kshitij-chaudhari/MovieApp/README.md

 - Our code will be further decoupled
 - The project will be even easier to maintain.
 - Adding new features can be easy and quick.
+- Adding new library and replacing old one can be easy and quick.
 - Dependencies can only point inwards (from concretions towards abstractions)
 - The project will be point towards Stability
 - Our code will point towards Abstractions